ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _Raftsman's journal._](https://chroniclingamerica.loc.gov/lccn/sn85054616/1859-07-06/ed-1/seq-1)

 #### 1859-07-06 &middot; Clearfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Religious CocRTsnip.
+A young gentleman
-ch in a pew adjoining
+happening to sit at church in a pew adjoining
 one in which sat a young lady for whom he
 conceived a violent passion, was desirous of
 entering into a courtship on the spot ; but the